GridPlus/gridplus-sdk/README.md

 **Storing Calldata Decoders**

 Although not necessary, in certain situations it may be advantageous to pre-save decoders to the Lattice.
+One advantage is that if the decoder is saved, you do not need to include it in the transaction request, which frees up some space.
+Additionally, pre-saving data may unlock certain security features depending on the decoder type.

 You can use the following API:

 > Please see API docs for all options.
 Also see tests in `test/signing/evm.ts` for examples on usage.